realazthat/v8.rocket/readme.md

 To clean:
 <pre>
-make clean.v8rocket <SAME VARS AS WHEN BUILDING>
+make clean.v8rocket -{SAME VARS AS WHEN BUILDING}-
 </pre>

 Example: